ondrej-nemec/js-documentation/README.md

 ## Theme in external file

-If you wish use own theme in external HTML file, add theme link as parameter to JS Documentation trigger.
+If you wish use own theme in external HTML file, add link to theme as parameter to JS Documentation trigger.

 **Example:**